vertisan/vertisan/README.md

 The next step was WordPress, with which I spent some time creating entire websites from "0", including themes, plugins, dedicated integrations, security, optimizations, etc. In the meantime, I also started to develop more in the backend aspects, creating dedicated applications in Laravel & Symfony, in which I worked regularly in cooperation with **Docker** for the next years 👾

-In <b>2020</b>, I changed my technology stack and development path a bit, switching from PHP to **Node.js** and starting to work more closely with **AWS** and **Docker (Swarm)**, which I still do today 😈
+In <b>2020</b>, I changed my technology stack and development path a bit, switching from PHP to **Node.js** and starting to work more closely with **AWS** and **Docker (Swarm)** 😈
 </p>

 <p>
-  Cloud technologies are an area that is very interesting to me and I'm also interested in going in that way.
-Currently, I have the most experience with AWS, but I'm also open to learning about GCP or Azure 👹
+  Cloud technologies are an area that is very interesting to me and I am also interested in moving in this direction.
+Since 2022, I have been looking more and more often at topics related to infrastructure, Kubernetes, GitOps things, etc. moving towards Cloud/DevOps 👹

+  Currently, I have the most experience with AWS, but I'm also trying to work with GCP or Azure.
 </p>

 <p>Any questions? <b>Reach me out!</b></p>